-- Timer: A shutter release cable will help minimise any potential camera shake and enable you to shoot exposures longer than 30 seconds.
-For those shooting on your smartphone, in place of a shutter release cable, you can set up a self-timer.
-For those who use a camera with Wi-Fi or Bluetooth, see if you can use your smartphone as a remote release, with a lot of cameras coming with the option to connect to a remote control app.
+- Timer: A shutter release cable will help minimise any potential camera shake.
+For those without this, or when shooting on your smartphone, in place of a shutter release cable, you can use the in-built self timer.
+The short delay will give time for any movement from pressing the shutter release to die down.
+For those who use a camera with Wi-Fi or Bluetooth, see if you can use your smartphone as a remote release, as a lot of cameras come with the option to connect to a remote control app.

 - A fast aperture, wide-angle lens is the way to go in order to maximise image brightness plus shoot at a relatively high ISO and ideally in RAW format.
 For additional suggestions, check out our guide to the best lenses for astrophotography.

 - Prime (non zoom) lenses almost always have a wider maximum aperture than zoom lenses, which is great not just for astrophotography, but for any city scenes and streets at night.
 A ‘fast’ lens will also be a great boon for indoor shots in restaurants and bars or cathedrals or monuments.

 - Ideally, your camera will also be weather-sealed and easy to use in the dark.

 How to use long exposures at night

 The classic method for night photography is to put the camera on a tripod and use a longer exposure, often many seconds, and sometimes even minutes.
 Light levels are much lower than in the daytime, so the camera needs to keep the shutter open and the sensor exposed to the light for much longer.
 With a tripod, you don’t have to worry about any camera shake or movement during the exposure.
 This means you can use a low ISO setting for the highest image quality.

 Here’s a quick step-by-step guide to long exposure night photography: